Creeping Fig (Ficus pumila) Indoor Care, Common Problems and Remedies

 Temperature and Humidity

-The best temperature for Creeping Fig is an average warmth of 16-280C.
-Keep it away from drafts to prevent sudden changes in temperature which can lead to leaf drop.
+Creeping Fig flourishes in an average warmth of 16-280C.
+Keep it away from drafts to prevent sudden changes in temperature which can lead to slow growth and leaf drop.

-Ficus pumila thrives in a high humidity of 60-70%.
-To raise humidity, set the pot on a wet pebble tray or grow the plant in a well-lit bathroom and other moist areas in the home.
+Ficus pumila grows best in a high humidity of 60-70%.
+Dry air can result in wilting and dry leaf tips.
+To up humidity, set the pot on a wet pebble tray, use a humidifier or grow the plant in a well-lit bathroom and other moist areas in the home.
+Maintain good airflow for your plant to prevent fungal diseases.

-Climbing Fig may be grown in a closed terrarium as a high humidity can be maintained in a terrarium.
-It is one of the best plants for a closed terrarium.
+You may also grow the plant in a closed terrarium as a high humidity can be maintained inside a terrarium.

 Occasionally clean the leaves by washing them under a steady stream of water from a hose to get rid of dust and discourage pest infestation.